chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 If fans start speculating that her return is coming, Hoyo can just shrug it off with something like "Oh, that's just community creativity.
 This isn't canon".
 But internally, it lets them test audience response (if fans react positively, they know the timing is right for a revival arc), and rebuild emotional connections around her without having to confirm anything officially.
 This is basically marketing disguised as community engagement.
 After all, why would multiple different artists feature a character that was deemed "irrelevant", when they could've absolutely featured someone else instead?
 Given what we know, a plausible explanation for this is that Hoyo has control over which characters are featured, and that just implies they're probably planning to do something with her in-game.

-### There are four unknown IDs that don't belong to anyone in 6.x
+### There are two unknown IDs that don't belong to anyone in 6.x
 HomDGCat, a reliable Genshin leaker with a good track record, has published a [playable character ID list](https://homdgcat.wiki/gi/change) for Nod-Krai, and we can make some educated guesses as to how they could possibly release Signora in 6.x.

 * Alice "Crimson Chronicle": Non-playable NPC ID only